-Major Lindgren Instructor Education Scholarships
+Major Lindgren Instructor Education Grants

 Major Anders Lindgren was an accomplished dressage rider, having won the 1971 Swedish Dressage Championship and ridden on the Swedish Olympic Team in 1972.
 He also won the Scandinavian Eventing Championship in 1959.
 Lindgren's contribution to American dressage was large, as he was solidly committed to the education of US Dressage instructors.
 Over a ten-year period, almost 1,000 participating instructors learned from his systematic, structural approach to teaching dressage at the USDF/Violet Hopkins National Seminars for Dressage Instructors, and then at the National Symposium.
 Major Lindgren passed away in 2010, at the age of 85.